dmija/gnome-usd-rub-extension/README.md

 # USD to RUB GNOME Shell Extension

 This is a GNOME Shell extension that displays the current exchange rate of USD to RUB (Russian Ruble) in the system's top panel.
+Data is sourced from cbr-xml-daily.ru.

 ## Features